coder745/josh_website/classes.md

     <article>
         <a name='linuxsteelpivot1'></a>
         <h3>Linux Administration 110 - System Installation and Configuration</h3>
         <p>Even though I had taken Linux classes in school, my company offered to send me to this class prior to taking on more Linux system administration duties at work.
-This class was mostly review for me since I had previous Linux experience and training but it served as a good review and preperation for the classes that followed.
+This class was mostly review for me since I had previous Linux experience and training but it served as a good review and preparation for the classes that followed.
 This class went over basic Linux information such as the filesystem, input, output, process management, etc.</p>
     </article>

 </section>